Skip to main content Skip to main navigation Skip to search

 Feeding on crops

-Brown marmorated stink bug is a voracious feeder that damages vegetable crops, fruit and ornamental trees.
+Stink bugs are voracious feeders that damage vegetable crops, fruit, ornamental and forestry trees.
 They feed on more than 300 hosts.
-This includes agricultural crops including:
+This includes:

 • apples